Cricket holy war on as Anglicans accept Vatican challenge

 Moxon said plans were for the match to be held at Lord's in September after the Anglican side puts together a similar team of amateurs from Lambeth Palace, the residence of the Archbishop of Canterbury, and nearby theological schools.

-Father Eamonn O'Higgins, a priest who is organising the Vatican side, gave Moxon the ball that will be used in the match.
+Father Eamonn O'Higgins, a priest who is organizing the Vatican side, gave Moxon the ball that will be used in the match.

 Moxon took a dig at Australia, who thrashed England 3-0 to win back the Ashes trophy earlier this week.